Conformality of $1/N$ corrections in SYK-like models: Introduction

 The first key property is that it is solvable at large coupling (or equivalently large time or infrared regime) in the large $N$ limit.
 This is very precious since systems that are tractable in the large coupling regime are very scarce.
-Moreover in this infrared limit the system displays an approximate conformal symmetry.
+Moreover, in this infrared limit, the system displays an approximate conformal symmetry.
 Conformal invariance in one dimension is equivalent to reparametrization invariance, and thus is infinite-dimensional which leads to many simplifications: in particular the system at zero and finite temperature are easily related in this regime.
-This symmetry is spontaneously broken and leads to Goldstone bosons, their dynamics being described by the Schwarzian action.
+This symmetry is spontaneously broken and leads to Goldstone bosons.
+Since the full action breaks the symmetry explicitly but slightly, these are in fact pseudo-Goldstone, their dynamics being described by the Schwarzian action.
 The latter are responsible for the last property of the model: the Lyapunov exponent, which measures the chaos in the system, reaches the maximal bound proposed in~\cite{Maldacena:2016:BoundChaos} and thus the system is maximally chaotic.
 All together these properties point towards a (near) $\group{AdS}_2 / \group{CFT}_1$ interpretation of the model (see~\cite{Almheiri:2015:ModelsAdS2Backreaction, Jensen:2016:ChaosAdS2Holography, Engelsoy:2016:InvestigationAdS2Backreaction, Maldacena:2016:ConformalSymmetryIts} for references on near $\group{AdS}_2$).
-In gravitational theories the maximally chaotic objects are black holes: hence one can expect that the bulk dual of the SYK model contains black holes, and the fact that one can access the strong coupling regime offers an inestimable window on the quantum properties of black holes.
+In gravitational theories the maximally chaotic objects are black holes: hence one can expect that the bulk geometry dual of the SYK model corresponds to near-horizon geometry of black holes.
+The fact that one can access the strong coupling regime offers an inestimable window on the quantum properties of black holes.